-The use of flows, instead of positions, may create challenges when calculating the risk indicators and in the subsequent analysis of the results.
-For many risk indicators, it is common that the numerator, the denominator or both express a concept that extends over a period of time (flow), rather than the static situation of an item at a point in time (stock).
+In many risk indicators, it is common that the numerator, the denominator or both express a concept that extends over a period of time (flow), rather than the static situation of an item at a point in time (stock).
 In such cases, and especially when the underlying data is submitted with a higher frequency than annually, the question that may arise is which period of time is this flow intended to cover.
 In other words, when an indicator is referring to flows over a period, it is not clear when that period starts and how the underlying data should be computed.

-Financial indicators are especially affected by this time dimension.
-For instance, when computing the 'Return on Equity' (RoE), defined as the ratio between the net profit of the period and the equity of the reporting institution, the net profit covers cumulative net profit during the financial year.
-This results in different calculation periods for each reference date according to the methodology used for its collection.
-In fact, this is particularly the case for financial reporting, whereas other prudential reporting often requires non-cumulative flows for each quarter of the calendar year.
+For example, when referring to 'RoE', defined as the ratio between the net profit of the period and the equity of the reporting institution, the net profit covers cumulative net profit during the financial year, resulting in different periods for each reference date according to the methodology used for its collection.
+This is particularly the case for financial reporting, whereas other prudential reporting often requires non-cumulative flows for each quarter of the calendar year.